 Everyone needs a role model.
 It may help to know that there are other African-American moms who support breastfeeding too.
 Fortunately, a growing number of African-American celebrities are speaking publicly about their breastfeeding experiences.
 Some breastfeed proudly in public.
 Here is a list of celebrity moms of color who support breastfeeding.

-Yes, our Mom-in-Chief is also a big breastfeeding supporter, especially among black women.
-As part of her Let's Move! campaign to fight childhood obesity, First Lady Michelle Obama says we need to support breastfeeding mothers.
-"Whether we do it in our workplaces or in our child care facilities, breastfeeding is one of the ways to reduce the level of obesity in a child," Obama said.
-"The longer a mother can breastfeed, the better off a child will be on a whole range of health issues."
+As part of her Let’s Move! campaign to fight childhood obesity, former First Lady Michelle Obama said we need to support breastfeeding mothers.
+“Whether we do it in our workplaces or in our child care facilities, breastfeeding is one of the ways to reduce the level of obesity in a child,” Obama said.
+“The longer a mother can breastfeed, the better off a child will be on a whole range of health issues.”